Hotel California (film): Production

-Filming

-The shoot of the film had begun on 3 January 2013.
-The flight scenes of the movie was announced to be shot at the majestic sets of Ramoji Film City, Hyderabad.
-Following, the movie will have locations at Dubai and Colombo too.
-The director of cinematography is Jithu Damodar, who had earlier worked with Jayasurya and Anoop Menon duo in the film David and Goliath directed by Rajeev Nath.
-Jithu Damodar has shot the film with the Red Epic and Mysterium X Digital Cameras.
-The production designer is Sajith Krishna, the production controller is Badhusha who has worked in films such Karmayodha and Kandahar directed by Major Ravi.
-Art Direction is by Arkan Kollam.

 The producers of the film had already set aside 2.5 million just for the shots inside aeroplanes and in airports. ₹60,000 was spent an hour for shooting in aeroplanes.
 Not many Malayalam films have been shot inside aeroplanes due to the formalities and the heavy expenses involved.
-The film's airport scenes in Kerala were shot in Cochin International Airport.
+The film's airport scenes in Kerala were shot in Cochin International Airport in January 2013.
 The makers had set aside an extra 2.5 million for the shoot, since they will require five to six days of shoot; six to seven hours a day.
 The crew had earlier checked out the aeroplane set at the Ramoji Film City, but what the crew were looking for were something bigger.
 The film's story unfolds in the business class of the plane.